keivanipchihagh/x-ui/README.md

 2. Map a subdomain to your server IPv4 (Leave proxied *unchecked!*).
 This can take a few minutes to take effect.

 > **Note**
-> There is no need to set any NS records if you are only using the server as a VPN!
+> There is no need to set any NS records if you are only using the server as a VPN.

 ## 🪖 (Optional) Hold on to your Firewalls!
 I always enjoy the extra security on my servers.
 If you suffer from *ADHD* like I do (*LOL!*), there is an script for you!
 Run `scripts/setup-ufw.sh` to configure a minimal Firewall with default policies (allows ports **22**, **80**, **443** and *54321* for X-UI).